The Hockey Writers Podcast – Ep. 2: TSN's Jason Gregor One-on-One

 Segment 5: Matt Mastrogiovanni – The Philadelphia Flyers (43:21 min mark)

 One of the more discussed teams in the NHL these past couple weeks was the Philadelphia Flyers.
-Ron Hextal was fired as the GM and Chuck Fletcher hired to replace him.
+Ron Hextall was fired as the GM and Chuck Fletcher hired to replace him.
 Will the Flyers immediately start to make changes to the roster.
 Will they search for a goaltender and try to sign a player like Wayne Simmonds?
 Matt gives us his best answers.

 Segment 6: Meghan Dillion – The Chicago Blackhawks (51:51 min mark)